“Cuida’o que por ahi viene los anormales.”

 So, cuida’o journalism… que por ahi viene los anormales.
 Here comes a wave of “abnormal” journalists of color with the skills to elevate the quality of journalism.

-Mi Gente, I am proud to announce the series of Tracks and will make this year’s curriculum.
+Mi Gente, I am proud to announce the series of Tracks that will make this year’s curriculum.

 Audio, Broadcast TV/Screens, Coding, Core Digital skills, Data Journalism/Visualizations, Digital security, Freelancing, Innovación Digital (Spanish-language digital training), Leadership/Management, Community Engagement/Social Media, Video, Writing and 360/VR/Immersive.